sidi-o/Threat-Hunting-Jade-Puffer/README.md

 ## Overview

-This project documents a complete threat hunt investigating an **agent-driven ransomware attack** against a fictional Linux-based AI infrastructure environment.
+This project documents a complete threat hunt investigating an **agent-driven ransomware attack** against a Linux-based AI infrastructure environment.

 The investigation covers the complete attack chain, from **initial access and command & control to credential access, lateral movement, privilege escalation, and ransomware impact**.